AlexYelisieiev/advanced-speech-transcription/README.md

 ## Customization 🔧

 Personalize your experience by editing the `SpeechRecognizer` class parameters:
-- `whisper_model`: Select from [various Whisper model options](https://github.com/openai/whisper#available-models-and-languages) to match your transcription accuracy needs.
+- `whisper_model`: Select from [various Whisper model options](https://github.com/openai/whisper#available-models-and-languages) to match your transcription accuracy and language needs.
 - `output_file_path`: Designate your desired file path for storing transcripts.
 - `STOP_PHRASES`: Customize the stop phrases for an intuitive way to end transcription sessions.